 - Combine chopped strawberries and sugar in a bowl.
 Mix until strawberries soak up the sugar.
 Add in cornstarch and vanilla and stir well.
 Pour into the baking dish.

-- In a separate bowl, combine flour, oats, brown sugar, white sugar, salt, salt, cinnamon.
+- In a separate bowl, combine flour, oats, brown sugar, white sugar, salt, salt, and cinnamon.
 Pour in melted butter and stir well.
 Sprinkle crumb mixture on top of strawberries.

 - Bake 35-40 mins and serve with ice cream.